-Join thought leaders and innovators using Machine Learning applications in oil and gas.
+Join thought leaders and innovators using Machine Learning applications in energy.

 Overview of examples where IBM applied advanced cognitive computing to exploration and production processes in the oil & gas industry.
 Starting from Geoscience AI platform that rapidly digests and interprets geological information spread across geological papers, seismic images, well logs and supports knowledge capture from a broad range of studies; and concluding with AI Production Optimization solution applied to multi-facilities continuous production process.
 The Geoscience solutions have delivered material reduction of exploration and production risks and avoided hundreds of millions in exploration costs.
 The Production Optimization solution demonstrated the efficacy of AI-based systems in predicting complex interdependent production process failures, reducing recovery time, and alerting operators to production improvement opportunities in a steady-state operations mode materially reducing production costs per barrel.

 Dariusz Piotrowski, Director, Global AI Solutions, IBM Natural Resources Industry Platform, leads the strategy and development of AI (Artificial Intelligence) solutions in natural resources (oil, gas, and mining).
 Dariusz specializes in large transformational projects focused on optimization, machine learning, and cognitive analytics.
 He has more than 20 years of technology and consulting experience working with senior leaders within some of the world’s largest natural resources companies.
 Dariusz helps these companies realize business value through fusing advanced technologies, data science, applied R&D, and agile methodologies and practices to transform business processes and performance.
 Currently, Dariusz leads the global natural resources AI development team within IBM Industry Platforms.
 Dariusz holds architecture and civil engineering degrees from Warsaw University of Technology in Poland and an M.B.A. from the Richard Ivey School of Business in Western Ontario.